ansible/awx/docs/docsite/rst/userguide/inventories.rst

 .. index::
    pair: inventories; plugins

 Inventory updates use dynamically-generated YAML files which are parsed by their respective inventory plugin.
-In |atversion|, users can provide the new style inventory plugin config directly to the controller via the inventory source ``source_vars`` for all the following inventory sources:
+Users can provide the new style inventory plugin config directly to the controller via the inventory source ``source_vars`` for all the following inventory sources:

 - :ref:`ug_source_ec2`
 - :ref:`ug_source_gce`